alannadels/Etch-a-Sketch/README.md

 <h2>🧐 Features</h2>

-Here're some of the project's best features:
+Some of the project's best features:

 *   Learn to use turtle module
 *   Practice functions in Python